maxgik/my-first-github-repository/README.md

 New line was added locally

-Edit in the feature-2 branch
+Edit in the feature-2 branch for the second time